Our Support Package

 Children Heard And Seen is a charity that supports children and families impacted by parental imprisonment.
-We offer 1:1 support, mentors for children, group activities and arts and music based therapy to children who are facing the shame and stigma that is attached to having a parent in prison.
+We offer :

 Tailored 1:1 support sessions

-Our 1:1 support provides targeted interventions such as: therapeutic support through Drawing & Talking; exploring creativity and emotions through our Music Project; photo-book/memory box making; letter-writing support using our own designed templates.
+Examples of our 1:1 support can include: therapeutic support through Drawing & Talking; exploring creativity and emotions through our Music Project; photo-book/memory box making; letter-writing support using our own designed templates.

 We understand that reaching out and asking for support can be difficult at times, and that many families follow our work online via social media for quite some time before reaching out for direct support.
 To try and help in the meantime, we offer a range of generalised resources designed to help families navigate the difficult waters of parental imprisonment.
 When a family makes contact with the charity, our specialised staff are able to work with the carer to create personalised resources, taking into account the child’s developmental needs, the nature of the parent’s offence and the child’s relationship with the imprisoned parent.